zero-one01/pass-winmenu/README.md

   which is secured by a passphrase.
 If someone gains access to your password files, they're useless even if said person additionally managed to get hold of your GPG keys.

-Unfortunately, while there are many Linux integrations available, Windows integrations are more scarce, and since there were none I was happy with, I made my own.
+Unfortunately, while there are many Linux integrations available, Windows integrations are more scarce.

+I wasn't happy with the existing ones, so I created my own, focusing on easy, keyboard-friendly interaction and a minimal interface that stays out of your way.

 ## Usage